 Hsia added oversight of Oxygen in 2013 and has continued the network’s trajectory as one of the most talked-about cable reality networks.
 Recently, Hsia has been focused on launching a fresh slate of digital offerings tied to the rebrand of the network, including the highly-visited Very Real, the network’s online destination for millennial women.

 Hsia originally joined NBCUniversal as Katie Couric’s Senior Producer and served as Vice President of NBC News since 2001, where she had executive oversight for the “Today” show, “Dateline” and the long-form programming unit Peacock Productions.
-An NBC News veteran of eleven years, she previously worked for ABC News as Diane Sawyer’s producer at “Prime Time Live” from 1989-92.
-Hsia has been the recipient of numerous journalism awards including six News Emmy Awards, the Edward R. Murrow Award, a Sigma Delta Chi award, an IRE award and the National Press Club's Freedom of the Press Award.
-Before that, Hsia was a producer and director of documentaries including "The Emperor's Eye: Art and Power in Imperial China" and "Made in China."
-She was also the producer and associate producer of two feature films, "A Great Wall" and "Old Enough," both released by Orion Classics.
+An NBC News veteran of eleven years, she previously worked for ABC News as Diane Sawyer’s producer at “Prime Time Live” and is the recipient of six Prime Time News Emmy Awards.